scottdorman/scottdorman.github.io/_posts/2006/2006-06-18-net-3-0-the-next-revolution.md

 So, the bottom line is this:

-<strong>.NET 3.0 == .NET 2.0 + WPF + WCF + WWF + CardSpace</strong>
+**.NET 3.0 == .NET 2.0 + WPF + WCF + WWF + CardSpace**

 To help sort all of this out, a new community site devoted to .NET 3.0 has been created.
 According to the site,

 > The Microsoft .NET Framework 3.0 (formerly WinFX), is the new managed code programming model for Windows.
 It combines the power of the .NET Framework 2.0 with new technologies for building applications that have visually compelling user experiences, seamless communication across technology boundaries, and the ability to support a wide range of business processes.

-Check out the new site at: [http://www.netfx3.com/](http://www.netfx3.com/)
+Check out the new site at: http://www.netfx3.com/